guylepage3/m3/DOCUMENTATION.md

 ## Color system

-The Meta color system allows for a full range of color options.
+The m3 color system allows for a full range of color options.

 ```
 <div class="bg-primary">.bg-primary</div>